 Team members are also encouraged to provide input to construction managers and collaboratively decide how to make work processes better and faster.
 This contributes to an endless cycle of continuous improvement and a safe environment where people can freely voice their opinions.

 Of course, the reasons for those delays can range from inaccurate budgets to problems with contractors.
-However another cause lies within unstable and cumbersome processes that lead to less predictability and this is where Agile has a solution to offer.
+However, another cause lies within unstable and cumbersome processes that lead to less predictability, and this is where Agile has a solution to offer.

 Another reason for extensive project delays and cost overruns in the construction industry is the accumulation of constant rework.
 For example, a study shows that around 30% of the work performed by construction companies is actually reworking.

 One way that Lean/Agile techniques aim to deal with that is by introducing regular and short quality assurance steps in the project lifecycle.
 Usually, the goal is to remove the big Quality Control stage of a given output.
 However, when managing construction projects, that might not be possible.
-Still, by visualizing and implementing frequent monitoring steps to ensure quality is continuously built-in, you will be able to react to issues faster and reduce the amount of excessive rework that causes overspendings and project delays.
+Still, by visualizing and implementing frequent monitoring steps to ensure quality is continuously built-in, you will react to issues faster and reduce the amount of excessive rework that causes overspendings and project delays.

-The adoption of its practices provided the company with some immediate benefits including:
+The adoption of its practices provided the company with some immediate benefits, including:

 of Using Kanban in the Construction industry.